ncatlab/nlab-content/pages/5/7/9/6/26975/content.md

 The kernel $u$ has the same entries as $k$: by invariance, $k$ is indeed measurable for the sigma-algebra of invariant sets.

 Note that $X_inv$ is *not* the colimit simply in the [[Meas|category of measurable functions]]: the colimit in that case also takes a set-theoretic quotient.
-It is however a colimit also in the category of [[zero-one kernel]].
+It is however a colimit also in the category of [[zero-one kernels]].

 In the category of kernels, the set-theoretic quotient and $X_inv$ are isomorphic.
 This can be seen from the fact that Markov kernels are [[Kleisli morphisms]] of the [[Giry monad]] on [[Meas]], and that [[left adjoints preserve colimits]].
 The same can be said about [[zero-one kernels]] and the [[zero-one measure#the_monad_of_zeroone_measures|sobrification monad]].